 Toolface – the angle between the high side and B accelerometer.
 Looking down the tool along the C axis:

-Azimuth – the angle between the Z-axis and magnetic North, when projected onto the horizontal plane.
-Looking in the horizontal plane we define 2 vectors V1 and V2 where V1 lies along the tool axis.
+Azimuth – the angle between the Z-axis and magnetic North when projected onto the horizontal plane.
+Looking in the horizontal plane, we define two vectors, V1 and V2, where V1 lies along the tool axis.

 Notice that accelerometer readings are also used in the calculation of azimuth.
-If there is any mistake in the accelerometer readings, therefore, inclination, tool face, and azimuth will all be wrong.
-Since we are relying on the magnetometers responding only to the earth’s magnetic field any local magnetic effects from the drill string must be isolated.
-There must be enough non-magnetic drill collars above and below the sensors to stop any such interference.
-As a result of this, the sensors will be operating 40′ – 80′ behind the bit (the exact distance must be known before the tool is run).
+If there is any mistake in the accelerometer readings, inclination, toolface, and azimuth will all be wrong.
+Since we rely on the magnetometers responding only to the earth’s magnetic field, any local magnetic effects from the drill string must be isolated.
+There must be enough non-magnetic drill collars above and below the sensors to stop such interference.
+As a result, the sensors will be operating 40′ – 80′ behind the bit (the exact distance must be known before the tool is run).

 Measurement While Drilling Normal Surveying Routine

 The usual practice in taking a survey is to drill to the end of the string and make the connection.
 Run in the hole and tag the bottom.
-Pick up 5′-10′ and keep pipe steady for 2 minutes (this allows survey data to be stored).
-Re-start drilling and survey data is transmitted to the surface.
-In some tools the transmission is initiated by rotation, in others, it senses pump pressure.
-During the steering (Check also Rotary steerable drilling system) run, where a drilling mud motor is being used an update of the tool face, is usually transmitted every minute.
+Pick up 5′-10′ and keep the pipe steady for 2 minutes (this allows survey data to be stored).
+Re-start drilling, and survey data is transmitted to the surface.
+In some tools, the transmission is initiated by rotation.
+In others, it senses pump pressure.
+During the steering (Check also Rotary steerable drilling system) run, where a drilling mud motor is being used an update of the toolface is usually transmitted every minute.
 This is of great value to the directional driller as he monitors the progress of the well.

 Accuracy of Measurement While Drilling